SatNOGs Ground Station

 System Evolution

-The current implementation establishes foundation infrastructure for phased capability enhancement.
+Currently working on replacing the antenna with a UFH QFH antenna.
+In addition, the current implementation establishes foundation infrastructure for rotary system enhancement.
 The dual PDU architecture specifically accommodates future rotator motor controllers requiring 12V power rails, avoiding redesign of the power distribution subsystem.
 Mechanical integration within the 4U rack cabinet maintains modularity for component substitution and expansion.

 Resources